-The instrumental timetable is published on Thursday for the following week on the noticeboard outside the Music Office.
+The instrumental timetable is published on Thursday for the following week and emailed to students.

 Students must check next week's timetable every Thursday afternoon.
-If there is any clash or problem for the following week, students must immediately let Mrs Duce know and request a change, by writing in the Message Book.
+If there is any clash or problem for the following week, students must immediately let Mrs Duce know and request a change, by email or by writing in the Message Book.
 This must be done before the deadline of 10.40am on Friday.
 If no valid reason is given, or the deadline is missed, no change can be made and the student must attend the lesson as timetabled.